 - that Debtmerica is actually just referring cases over to Freedom Debt Relief LLC (FDR) or Century Negotiations, Inc.

-- that Debtmerica’s advertising and marketing make claims, but “rarely provide the claimed results”
+- that Debtmerica’s an advertising and marketing make claims, but “rarely provide the claimed results”

 - that Debtmerica has engaged in false advertising and deceptive practices